firesim/firesim/docs/source/commands.rst

 In some cases, you may need to boot your workload in spike (typically due to a custom ISA extension or hardware model).
 In that case, you may use the -s option.
 Note that spike currently does not support network or block devices.
-You must pass the --nodisk option to FireMarshal when using spike.
+You must pass the --no-disk option to FireMarshal when using spike.

 clean
 --------------------------------------